What qualifications are needed to teach English online?

 b.
 Small Groups: Anywhere from 2-6 students at a single time.

 Just like traditional classroom teachings, students can range from young children right through to adults.
 Most online English teaching companies will specify whether their clients are students, adults, or business professionals (and may even cater to all three), and then you will find that some companies are specific to just a single demographic.
-For example, VIPKID only provides a learning experience for Chinese children ages 4-12, whereas English First conduct group and private lessons to adult learners, while Learnlight focuses on business professionals that work for specific organizations.
+For example, VIPKID and DaDa only provide a learning experience for Chinese children ages 4-12, whereas English First conduct group and private lessons to adult learners, while Learnlight focuses on business professionals that work for specific organizations.

 Online English classes can also take different forms.
 Some include: